cchudzicki-ocw-testing/14.01-fall-2018/content/resources/lec-19-welfare-policy.md

 Description
 -----------

 This video covers international trade, comparative advantage, the welfare economics of international trade, and how that drives trade policy.
-See [Handout 19]({{< baseurl >}}/pages/lecture-notes) for relevant graphs for this lecture.
+See {{< resource_link e4635a41-3517-f55c-518f-491dae1f8f0a "Handout 19" >}} for relevant graphs for this lecture.

 **Instructor:** Prof. Jonathan Gruber